Cookies Notice

 Relatives of the self-employed worker and members of the company

-Self-employed workers who on 31 /12/ 2022 will pay contributions at a higher rate than that which would correspond to their returns
+Self-employed workers who on 31/12/2022 will pay contributions at a higher rate than that which would correspond to their returns and who did not change it in 2023

 Self-employed workers dedicated to street trade or door-to-door sales